s-munro/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+_React is a library for building applications, which allows us to alter styling, html and affect the DOM in a significantly easier manner than through using vanilla JS and DOM.
+Also, React gives an easy way to keep track of what affects what (styling), since it uses components and you can alter CSS on the same page._

 1. Describe component state.
+_just like how the state of a soccer game may be 1-1 at any given moment, state lets us set a constant in reference a certain state/status, and change it through a function we create.
+Using state tells react to re-render a specified component when the state object changes._

 1. Describe props.
+_Props (in terms of their syntax) work similarly to parameters/arguments in vanilla JS, and are reminiscent of using callbacks/higher order functions.
+In react, we use props to pass properties in a direction to other components._

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+_Side effects affect something outside of the scope of the current function.
+We can see this when we use them to get API data or affect the DOM.
+They are especially beneficial for syncing with components.
+Syncing is done by passing a dependency array with .then .catch_

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.